 So what does a typical day look like in The Jungalow offices?

 “Every day is day is different here!” shares the designer.
-“Some days—my favourite days—I spend designing anything from new surface patterns for fabrics and wallpapers, or coming up with new designs for our furniture line.”
-This involves a lot of drawing and painting, a task which she clearly excels.
+“Some days—my favorite days—I spend designing anything from new surface patterns for fabrics and wallpapers, or coming up with new designs for our furniture line.”
+This involves a lot of drawing and painting, a task which she clearly excels in.